galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 - Learn how RNA-seq reads are converted into counts
 - Understand QC steps that can be performed on RNA-seq data
 - Generate interactive reports to summarise QC information with MultiQC
-- Use the Galaxy Rule Uploader to import FASTQs from URLs
+- Use the Galaxy Rule-based Uploader to import FASTQs from URLs
 - Make use of Galaxy Collections for a tidy analysis
 - Create a Galaxy Workflow that converts RNA-seq reads into counts
 time_estimation: '3h'